back to insights

 Mexico and the U.S. Hold First Bilateral USMCA Round: What Changed This Week.

-On April 20 and 21, U.S. Trade Representative Jamieson Greer met in Mexico City with President Claudia Sheinbaum and Economy Minister Marcelo Ebrard for the first bilateral round of the 2026 USMCA review.
+On April 20 and 21, U.S. Trade Representative Jamieson Greer met in Mexico City with President Claudia Sheinbaum and Economy Minister Marcelo Ebrard for bilateral discussions tied to the 2026 USMCA review.
 The tone was clearer than at any point since the review launched in March, and the message from Washington was direct.
-Tariffs are not going away.
+Tariffs are not coming off as part of the renegotiation.

-The review formally begins July 1, 2026.
-Mexico is racing to land an early sectoral deal on steel, aluminum, and autos before the statutory decision date.
+The statutory joint review date is July 1, 2026.
+Mexico is pushing for an early sectoral understanding on steel, aluminum, and autos ahead of that date.
 The United States is holding its leverage.

 What Happened This Week

-Current U.S. tariff exposure for Mexican exporters includes a twenty-five percent duty on imported autos and duties as high as fifty percent on steel and aluminum.
-The United States has also proposed raising regional content requirements for key automotive components from roughly seventy-five percent to one hundred percent, a change that would fundamentally restructure how Canadian and U.S. manufacturers source from Mexico.
+Current U.S. tariff exposure for Mexican exporters includes a 25 percent duty on imported automobiles and duties as high as 50 percent on steel and aluminum.

-Sheinbaum publicly announced on April 20 that Mexico will seek an early sectoral agreement on steel, aluminum, and automotive trade, pushing for zero-tariff treatment on products that comply with regional rules of origin.
-The next formal round between Greer and Ebrard is scheduled for the week of May 25 in Mexico City.
+Sheinbaum publicly announced on April 20 that Mexico will seek an early sectoral agreement covering steel, aluminum, and automotive trade, pushing for zero-tariff treatment on products that comply with regional rules of origin.
+Per a joint statement from USTR, the next formal round between Greer and Ebrard is scheduled for the week of May 25 in Mexico City.

 Why This Matters for Companies Entering Mexico